#

 Tags

-Tags are simple labels applied to products in Shopify that can be grouped together in an attribute.
-Selecting multiple tags allows you to organize related tags into meaningful filters when metafields are not available for specific product data.
+Tags are simple labels applied to products in Shopify that can be grouped into an attribute when metafields are not available.

 #